AbdulAhadAkhter/m100-box-rehouse/README.md

 ## TODO

-* Allow nato rail on both sides
+* Allow nato rail on both sides (DONE)
-* Create holes for cheese plates
+* Create holes for cheese plates (DONE ISH?)
-* Add integrated coldshoe in top plate
+* Add integrated coldshoe in top plate (Added a nato rail instead)
 * Wire routing would be a nice to have?
 * Create nicer designs for the side and top plates